Consideration of Deferred Action for Childhood Arrivals (DACA)

-- Three or more other misdemeanor offenses not occurring on the same date and not arising out of the same act, omission or scheme of misconduct.
+- 3 or more other misdemeanor offenses not occurring on the same date and not arising out of the same act, omission, or scheme of misconduct.

 - You are otherwise deemed to pose a threat to national security or public safety.

-What is the difference between “significant misdemeanor,” “non-significant misdemeanor” and “felony”?
+What is the difference between a “significant misdemeanor” (a misdemeanor as described at 8 CFR 236.22(b)(6)), a “non-significant misdemeanor” (other misdemeanor), and a “felony”?

-A significant misdemeanor is a misdemeanor as defined by federal law (specifically, one for which the maximum term of imprisonment authorized is one year or less but greater than five days) and:
+A significant misdemeanor (that is, a misdemeanor as described at 8 CFR 236.22(b)(6)) is a misdemeanor as defined by federal law (specifically, a misdemeanor for which the maximum term of imprisonment authorized is 1 year or less but greater than 5 days) and:

-A minor traffic offense will not be considered a misdemeanor for purposes of DACA, However, driving under the influence is a significant misdemeanor regardless of the sentence.
+A minor traffic offense is not considered a misdemeanor for purposes of 8 CFR 236.22(b)(6) and is not per se disqualifying for DACA purposes.
+DHS considers such offenses in the totality of circumstances to determine if a requestor merits a favorable exercise of prosecutorial discretion.
+However, driving under the influence is a disqualifying misdemeanor as described at 8 CFR 236.22(b)(6) regardless of the sentence imposed.
 You can find detailed information in the Criminal Convictions section of the Frequent Asked Questions.

 Dishonest practitioners may promise to provide you with faster services if you pay them a fee.
 These people are trying to scam you and take your money.
 Visit our Avoid Scams page to learn how you can protect yourself from immigration scams.